earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

       - test-and-lint
 ```

 We can name our job anything we want, in this case `test-and-lint`.
-After we name our job we need to specify an environment for it run in.
+After we name our job we need to specify an environment for it to run in.
 CircleCi offers MacOS and Linux environments, but we will be using docker images to run our jobs.
 CircleCi can pull docker images from Docker Hub, or, in this case, we can use [images provided by CircleCi](https://circleci.com/docs/2.0/circleci-images/).
 These are [images that CircleCi maintains](https://circleci.com/developer/images) and that "include tools especially useful for CI/CD".

 Next we define our steps.
 These are the actual things we want the job to do.
 The `checkout` step tells CircleCi to checkout the repo code into the step's working directory.